janhancic/platypus.js/README.md

 Firstly: why not?
 Secondly: to remove as many requests as possible & make things faster.

 ## Platypus?
 Well it's a [funny animal](http://en.wikipedia.org/wiki/Platypus) that's half duck and half beaver (well not actually).
-And this is project is trying to join two different things into one … so platypus.
+And this project is trying to join two different things into one … so platypus.